-Integrate Security Audit with Visual Studio Code
+Integrate 42Crunch Platform with Visual Studio Code

 For more details on VS Code integration, see VS Code integration.